Braunsapis

-Braunsapis is a genus of bees in the tribe Allodapini.
-It is the largest genus of the tribe and is known for its array of social behaviors.
+Braunsapis is a genus of bees in the family Apidae and the tribe Allodapini, commonly known as reed bees.
+It is the largest genus of the tribe and is known for its array of sociality.
 The genus is distributed in Africa, Asia, and Australasia.

-Most of these bees are slender in shape and black in color, though some are paler or have red coloration.
+Most of these bees are slender and black, though some are paler or reddish.

 Like other allodapines, bees of this genus raise young in a nest burrow.
-Burrows are dug in plants, such as African blue basil (Ocimum kilimandscharicum) and lantana (Lantana camara).
+Burrows are dug in the pith of plants, such as African blue basil and lantana.